A Complete Guide to WPForms in WordPress

 Add New Form in WPForms

-Next, give your form a name.
-Then choose whether you want to start with a blank form, use a template or generate with AI.
+Give your form a name, then choose whether you want to start with a blank form, use a pre-built template, or generate a form with AI.

 Choose Blank Form, Generate with AI or Use Form Template